 Be absolutely certain to keep a copy of any emailed assignments you send to me should the email disappear or not arrive at my end, and save every single assignment in two places until grades have been assigned: Don't just save it on your laptop or one thumb drive, since they can crash, get lost, or be purloined by somebody who undervalues your commitment to education, and do not delete assignments instantly after their due date until their grades have been posted to Oncourse.

-deadlines for all assignments and test dates: it is your responsibility to
+syllabus includes deadlines for all assignments and test dates: it is

 All work in this course is intended to fulfill the University's Principles of Undergraduate Learning.
 The course will require students to develop and demonstrate core communication and quantitative skills; critical thinking; integration of knowledge; intellectual depth, breadth, and adaptiveness; understanding of society and culture; and ability to make informed value and ethical judgements.